Thomas Walters (South African politician)

 Thomas Charles Ravenscroft Walters (born 30 January 1976) is a South African politician of the Democratic Alliance (DA) who has been serving as a Member of the Western Cape Provincial Parliament since May 2024.
 Previously, he served as a Member of the Gauteng Provincial Legislature from 2009 to 2014 and then as a Member of the National Assembly of South Africa from 2014 until 2024.
-In 2012, Walters was elected Deputy Federal Council Chairperson of the Democratic Alliance, and has been deputising Federal Council Chairperson Helen Zille since 2019.
-He deputised James Selfe from 2012 to 2019.
+In 2012, Walters was elected Deputy Federal Council Chairperson of the Democratic Alliance.
 Walters was the party's Shadow Minister and Shadow Deputy Minister of Rural Development and Land Reform.

 Early life and career

 Thomas Walters obtained a Bachelor of Arts in political science from the University of Stellenbosch.
 He also completed the Management Advancement Programme at the Wits Business School.
 He later attained a Masters of Business Administration from the Gordon Institute of Business Science and the University of Pretoria's Business School.